MERGHERS Pilot: MeerKAT discovery of diffuse emission in nine massive Sunyaev-Zel'dovich-selected galaxy clusters from ACT: Data Reduction

 \subsection{3GC: Direction-dependent calibration}

 For the four fields {where 2GC processing resulted in a poorer quality image,} the \textsc{ddfacet}\footnote{\url{https://github.com/saopicc/DDFacet}} \citep{DDFACET} and \textsc{killms}\footnote{\url{https://github.com/saopicc/killMS}} \citep{KILLMS2014, KILLMS2015} packages are used to {improve results through direction-dependent calibration.
 This is often needed for wide-field imaging where phase and amplitude gains may vary significantly across the field of view.
 With \textsc{ddfacet} and \textsc{killms}, the imaging field is broken up into several regions, called facets, each with its own phase centre, typically a bright source.
 Calibration solutions are determined for each facet separately before being applied to the data.
 For our four datasets, the} 1GC-corrected visibilities are re-imaged with \textsc{ddfacet}, using between six and ten bright sources (depending on the field) to determine the facets. \textsc{killms} uses these facets and source positions to determine phase and amplitude corrections on a per-facet basis.
-A second round of imaging in \textsc{ddfacet} applies these corrections on the fly to produce a 3GC image {with reduced artefacts around bright sources.}
+A second round of imaging in \textsc{ddfacet} applies these corrections on the fly to produce a 3GC image {with reduced artefacts around bright sources.} After 3GC, the ACT-CL\,J0034.4$+$0225 field is still affected by direction-dependent artefacts.
+This field is particularly complex, with several bright (10--65\,mJy), extended sources within the primary beam.

 {Additional calibration was also required for the J0040.8$-$4407 field, which} is contaminated by a 2.6\,Jy resolved source, $\sim$\,15\,arcmin from the pointing centre. {Self-calibration improved the central rms noise by 20\,per\,cent, however the bright source was still a significant contaminant, with a central 2GC noise floor of 100\,$\mu$Jy\,beam\per.
 To remove this bright source from the visibilities,} we peeled the bright source using the \textsc{cubical}\footnote{\url{https://github.com/ratt-ru/CubiCal}} package \citep{CUBICAL}.
 The peeling process {uses calibration solutions towards the direction of the interfering source to remove the source contributions from the visibilities before re-imaging.
 After peeling, the central rms noise level is improved} by 69\,per\,cent to 31.8\,$\mu$Jy\,beam\per, and the peak {image brightness is reduced} to 0.11\,Jy\,beam\per.
 Additional processing of this field will be necessary to further reduce residual artefacts radiating from the peeled source region.